Adventures in Machine Learning

 3) Data Classes

-In Python 3.7, the @dataclass decorator was introduced, which provides a concise way to create classes that are primarily used for holding data.
-Data classes are similar to named tuples, but they include additional features such as automatic __init__ and __repr__ methods.
+Python 3.7 introduces the @dataclass decorator, providing a concise way to create classes primarily for holding data.
+Data classes are similar to named tuples but offer additional features like automatic __init__ and __repr__ methods.

 Example of Using Data Classes to Create a Country Class